 Want to know what the best beaches in Zanzibar are?
 We spent three weeks beach hopping, drinking coconuts, sunbathing, and searching for the perfect Zanzibar beaches.
-Surrounded by soft white sand, a compelling atmosphere, and crystal clear water on the island there is no shortage of ideal beaches.
+Surrounded by soft white sand, a compelling atmosphere, and crystal clear water, there is no shortage of ideal beaches on this Tanzanian island.

-Some of the great Zanzibar beaches include Paje, Kendwa, Nungwi, Kizimkaze, Pongwe, and Stone Town with each being unique and mesmerizing in their own way.
-So before you go looking for the best beach on Zanzibar just remember that there really is no bad beach on Zanzibar.
+Some of the great Zanzibar beaches include Paje, Kendwa, Nungwi, Kizimkaze, Pongwe, and Stone Town, each unique and mesmerizing in its own way.
+So before you go looking for the best beach in Zanzibar, remember that there really is no bad beach in Zanzibar.

 The Best Zanzibar Beaches